SushilKumar1994/oopsreqrep/README.md

 # oopsreqrep

 Problem Description:
-(Account Inheritance Hierarchy) Create an inheritance hierarchy that a bank might use to represent customers' bank accounts.  • All customers at this bank can deposit (i.e., credit) money into their accounts and withdraw (i.e., debit) money from their accounts. •  More specific types of accounts also exist.  • Savings accounts, for instance, earn interest on the money they hold.
+(Account Inheritance Hierarchy) Create an inheritance hierarchy that a bank might use to represent customers bank accounts.  • All customers at this bank can deposit (i.e., credit) money into their accounts and withdraw (i.e., debit) money from their accounts. •  More specific types of accounts also exist.  • Savings accounts, for instance, earn interest on the money they hold.
 Checking accounts, for instance, charge a fee per transaction (i.e., credit or debit).  • Current accounts, on other hand, has overdraft(Negative balance) facility to withdraw the money.